awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + **VPC security groups** – Choose an existing VPC security group that is configured for access.

-+ **Availability zone** – No Preference
++ **Availability Zone** – No Preference

 + **Database port** – 3306

-11. Open the Additional configuration section, and enter sample for Initial database name.
+11. Open the **Additional configuration** section, and enter **awstracker** for the Initial database name.
 Keep the default settings for the other options.

 12. To create your Amazon RDS MySQL DB instance, choose **Create database**.
 Your new DB instance appears in the Databases list with the status **Creating**.

 13. Wait for the Status of your new DB instance to show as Available.
 Then choose the DB instance name to show its details.

 **Note**: You must setup inbound rules for the security group to connect to the database.
-You can setup a inbound rule for your development environment and another one for the Elastic Beanstalk (which will host the application).
-Setting up an inbound rule essentially means whitelisting an IP address.
+You can setup one inbound rule for your development environment and another one for the Elastic Beanstalk (which will host the application).
+Setting up an inbound rule essentially means enabling an IP address to use the database.
 Once you setup the inbound rules, you can connect to the database from a client such as MySQL Workbench.
-For information about setting up Security Group Inbound Rules, see *Controlling Access with Security Groups* at https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html.
+For information about setting up Security Group Inbound Rules, see [Controlling Access with Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html).

-#### Obtain the Endpoint
+#### Obtain the endpoint

-In the Connectivity & security section, view the Endpoint and Port of the DB instance.
+In the **Connectivity & security** section, view the **Endpoint** and **Port** of the DB instance.

 ![AWS Tracking Application](images/trackEndpoint.png)